sp00m/bow/README.md

 ## Specs

-Bow exposes two main APIs:
+Bow exposes two main APIs to third party:

 - **an HTTP API to push messages**, built on top of [Koa](http://koajs.com/);
 - and **a WebSocket API to receive messages**, built on top of [Socket.IO](https://socket.io/).